Chulachomklao Fort: Mangrove Nature Trail

 The mangrove nature trail is suitable for walking and enjoying the view of mangrove plants.
 Mangrove Nature Trail is a SHERA Bridge with a distance of 750 meters.
 Since1999 the bridge has been considered as a source of academic knowledge from the actual place, showing the names and stories of each plant and animal living in the mangrove forest.
 In Phra Chulachomklao Fort's region, there are small mangroves, large mangroves, Pho Thale, Lamphu, Lampen, gills of cichlids from claws, shrimps, and trout.
 And some signs provide scientific knowledge and benefits of each herb along the bridge path.

 Location

-The Phra Chulachomklao Fort locates in Thailand's, Samut Prakan Province, Nai Khlong Bang Pla Kot Subdistrict, Phra Samut Chedi District.
+The Phra Chulachomklao Fort locates in Thailand's, Samut Prakan Province, Laem Fa Pha Subdistrict, Phra Samut Chedi District.
 Visitors can travel by private car which there is parking at the Phra Chula Fortress.
 Traveling by bus can take bus no. 20 from BTS Wongwian Yai and get off opposite Pom Nakharatsawatyanon School, then cross the road to the school side and take a blue minibus to Phra Chulachomklao Fort's entrance.